-The 2020 ISA has been updated to include improvements made based on recommendations received from public comments and subject matter expert feedback.
+The ISA is frequently updated to include improvements made based on recommendations received from public comments and subject matter expert feedback.
 To learn more about major revisions of the ISA, please review recent ISA updates.
 Registered users may subscribe to change notifications to be alerted by e-mail of all revisions to individual interoperability needs or for ISA-wide changes.
 Anyone may become a registered user by submitting an account request.
 Once logged in, look for the blue “change notification” button at the bottom of the interoperability need page, or at the bottom of the home page to be notified of any changes across the ISA.
 An RSS Feed was also added in 2018, capturing more granular updates made to the ISA.

 Starting with the 2017 ISA, the ISA’s focus expanded to more explicitly include public health and health research interoperability.
 Thus, its scope includes electronic health information created in the context of treatment, and subsequently used to accomplish a purpose for which interoperability is needed (e.g., a referral to another care provider, public health reporting, or research).
 Added in late 2017, the ISA now also includes interoperability needs related to Administrative functions within healthcare.
 These additions were made through coordination with CMS, other administrative healthcare interoperability needs continue to be added.